-At the end, there is only one way to know if you managed to hit the mark.
-You need to Google yourself and then do a 10-minute research on what you find.
+In the end, there is only one way to know if you managed to hit the mark.
+You need to Google yourself and then do 10-minute research on what you find.
 The best way to do so would be from the internet cafe or someone else’s device since your own searches would most probably be shaped by your browsing history and previous online activity.

 In the end, nothing that goes online can be completely erased from existence.
-What you can do through an extensive personal branding campaign is make sure that a first impression (or first few impressions) that someone makes of you is a positive one.
+What you can do through an extensive personal branding campaign is to make sure that a first impression (or first few impressions) that someone makes of you is a positive one.
 Frankly speaking, this is usually more than enough.